Prosecute Oil Companies Violating

 Regulatory Laws in Nigeria

-Calling on the Anti-Graft agencies, The Attorney-General of the Federation and the Presidency to prosecute Oil & Gas Organizations operating illegally and costing nation environmental and socio-economic damages.
+Calling on the Anti-Graft agencies, The Attorney-General of the Federation and the Presidency to prosecute Oil & Gas Organizations operating illegally and costing the nation environmental and socio-economic damages.

 Some international largest independent oil traders are doing business illegally in Nigeria and this is not only affecting the livelihoods of marginalised communities where these illegal operations are holding but also costing the Nigerian government huge sums in unreturned taxes.